kestra-io/docs/content/docs/04.workflow-components/07.triggers/realtime-triggers.md

     queueUrl: https://sqs.eu-north-1.amazonaws.com/123456789/MyQueue
 ```

-## Comparison with Real-time Data Processing Engines
+## Comparison with Realtime Data Processing Engines

-It's important to note that Kestra's real-time triggers are not intended to be used as a replacement for real-time data processing engines such as Apache Flink.
+It's important to note that Kestra's Realtime Triggers are not intended to be used as a replacement for real-time data processing engines such as Apache Flink.

 Flink excels at **stateful** streaming applications and complex SQL transformations over real-time data streams.

-In contrast, Kestra's real-time triggers are **stateless**, meaning they trigger one workflow execution per event.
-They are designed primarily to react to events in real-time to orchestrate business-critical processes.
+In contrast, Kestra's Realtime Triggers are **stateless**, meaning they trigger one workflow execution per event.
+They are designed primarily to react to events in real time to orchestrate business-critical processes.